Skip to content

 Mission

-The mission of the CBE Diversity Council is to guide the College in matters of social justice, diversity, equity and inclusion, to offer resources to students, staff, and faculty around those issues, and to foster a supportive and inclusive environment in which all members of the college community can thrive.
+The mission of the Diversity Council is to guide the College in matters of social justice, diversity, equity and inclusion, to offer resources to students, staff, and faculty around those issues, and to foster a supportive and inclusive environment in which all members of the college community can thrive.

 Our core values are social justice, diversity, equity and inclusion, defined below.
 We are guided by these values and an ethic based on treating one another with dignity and respect as fellow humans.